 (about 8 ounces), stems, ribs and seeds removed, roughly chopped

 Combine tomatoes and reserved juices, oil, sugar, and salt in a large nonreactive bowl, toss to combine, cover, and set aside at room temperature to macerate for as long as you can, at least 30 minutes and up to 4 hours.

 Place gazpacho in a bowl and nest in a larger bowl of ice water to chill it quick

-Place tomato mixture, cucumbers, bell pepper, garlic, bread, and vinegar in a food processor fitted with a blade and process until well mixed and blended, about 3 minutes.
+Place tomato mixture, cucumbers, bell pepper, garlic, bread, and vinegar in a food processor fitted with an S blade and process until well mixed and blended, about 3 minutes.
 Taste and add more salt, sugar, or vinegar as needed.

 Pass gazpacho through a fine mesh sieve, pressing on the back of the mixture to extract as much liquid as possible.
 Place in the refrigerator and chill at least 1 hour before serving.
 Garnish each bowl with a few basil leaves and a drizzle of olive oil.

 Can be made up to 2 days in advance.
 Flavor will fade so add more vinegar, sugar, or salt as desired before serving.